-This link is the basis of the ownership of the soil, or better, of sovereignty.'
+This link is the basis of the ownership of the Indigenous people who feel forced to migrate soil, or better, of sovereignty.

-Let's hope that the 2017 Uluru Statement from the Heart can help to change hearts, providing a more secure place for Aboriginal and Torres Strait Islander peoples in the life of the Australian nation.
-At this Eucharist, we gather in the hope expressed by the prophet Zechariah in today's first reading when the Lord says: 'He will proclaim peace for the nations.
-His empire shall stretch from sea to sea, from the River to the ends of the earth.'
-Despite the chaos and uncertainty of these days, we gather, uplifted by the message of the Amazon Synod, and hoping for better times in our Church with the coming of the 2021 Plenary Council.
+Let's hope that the 2017 Uluru Statement from habitats and a hostile environment.
+How do we the Heart can help to change hearts, providing heal all these hurts, how do we bring serenity a more secure place for Aboriginal and Torres and meaning to these uprooted lives?
+Given Strait Islander peoples in the life of the situations like these, we ought to appreciate Australian nation.
+At this Eucharist, we gather in the hope expressed by the prophet Zechariah of those groups to preserve their values and in today's first reading when the Lord says: 'He way of life, and to integrate in new situations will proclaim peace for the nations.
+His empire without losing them, but instead offering them shall stretch from sea to sea, from the River to as their own contribution to the common good. the ends of the earth.'
+Despite the chaos and uncertainty of these days, we gather, uplifted On 12 February 2020, Archbishop Coleridge, by the message of the Amazon Synod, and President of the ACBC said: 'Pope Francis' focus hoping for better times in our Church with the on Indigenous cultures in the Amazon speaks coming of the 2021 Plenary Council.

-After the Amazon Synod Pope Francis published his document Querida Amazonia in which he said (##20-21):
+which he said (##20-21):

-Efforts to build a just society require a capacity for fraternity, a spirit of human fellowship.
-Hence, without diminishing the importance of personal freedom, it is clear that the original peoples of the Amazon region have a strong sense of community.
-It permeates "their work, their rest, their relationships, their rites and celebrations.
-Everything is shared; private areas - typical of modernity - are minimal.
-Life is a communal journey where tasks and responsibilities are apportioned and shared on the basis of the common good.
+for fraternity, a spirit of human fellowship.
+Hence, without diminishing the importance of Holy Father's words come as a challenge and personal freedom, it is clear that the original peoples of the Amazon region have a strong their rest, their relationships, their rites and celebrations.
+Everything is shared; private Discernment Papers.
+The group asking how areas - typical of modernity - are minimal.
+Life is a communal journey where tasks and have said: 'Nationally, we must forge deeper responsibilities are apportioned and shared on the basis of the common good.
 There is no room for the notion of an individual detached from the community or from the land".
-Their relationships are steeped in the surrounding nature, which they feel and think of as a reality that integrates society and culture, and a prolongation of their bodies, personal, familial and communal:
+Their relationships are steeped in the surrounding nature, which they feel and think of as a reality that integrates society and culture, and a and communal: